The gator CLI

 CI/CD workflows.
 The workflow could perform validation on inbound objects using

-gator test|expand
+gator test|expand.

 A policy bundle can be composed of any arbitrary file structure, which gator

 will walk recursively.
-Any files that do not end in json|yaml|yml
+Any files that do not end in json|yaml|yml will be

-does not enforce any file schema in the artifacts; it only
+ignored. gator does not enforce any file schema in the artifacts; it only

 requires that all files of the support extensions describe valid Kubernetes